MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-2019.md

 Learn about the features and functionality that are deprecated or removed in SharePoint Server 2019.

 Deprecated features are included in SharePoint Server 2019 for compatibility with previous product versions.
-For information about new features in SharePoint Server 2019, see [New and improved features in SharePoint Server 2019](new-and-improved-features-in-sharepoint-server-2019.md).
+For info about new features in SharePoint Server 2019, see [New and improved features in SharePoint Server 2019](new-and-improved-features-in-sharepoint-server-2019.md).

 ## Definitions